 Researching SEO will show you a lot of hidden information about your position as an online retailer and how your shop should be marketed.

-If you’re a small online shop starting up, niche keywords and specific keyphrases (longtail) is where you’ll succeed with search engine rankings.
+If you’re a small online shop starting up, niche keywords and specific keyphrases (longtail)

 It’s also a reflection on how sales are made online for a small start-up online shop.